hucker/tpath/README.md

 **PQuery provides a fluent, chainable API for filtering files based on age, size, and other properties.** It's designed for complex file filtering operations with readable, expressive syntax.

+> **Note**: PQuery is NOT SQL and is not meant to replicate all SQL features.
+It provides a paradigm with SQL-like characteristics for file operations, enabling semantically similar operations like filtering, sorting, and result transformation in a familiar pattern.

 ### Basic Usage

 ```python